 - 30mm bore with 20 & 16mm reduction rings included.

 - Hardened and strengthened blades ensure longevity.

 For the price of one of the circular saw blades reviewed above, Yeovil-based Silverline offers three blades with various numbers of teeth.
 This pack has 20, 24 and 40 teeth configurations, intended for hardwoods and composite materials like chipboard.

 These blades have tungsten carbide tips, offering an impressive 30mm bore depth with 20mm and 16mm reduction O-rings included in the pack.
 The blades each measure 184mm by 1.4mm, resulting in a kerf of 2.2mm.
-Mainly intended for timber use, these blades are also capable of spinning at 6,400 RPM.
+Mainly intended for timber use, these blades can spin at 6,400 RPM.

 |Variable bores||Primarily suitable for timber rather than more challenging materials|

 6. Trend Circular Saw Blades

 - Suitable for soft wood, hard wood, plasterboard, stone fibre board, particle board, veneer, plywood, MDF and hardboard.